 - The cooking compartment becomes extremely hot during the cleaning function.
 Never open the appliance door.
 Allow the appliance to cool down.
-Keep children away from the appliance. - A The appliance will become very hot on the outside during the cleaning function.
+Keep children away from the appliance. - The appliance becomes very hot on the outside during the cleaning function.
 Never touch the appliance door.
 Allow the appliance to cool down.
-Keep children away from the appliance.
+Keep children at a safe distance.